sntntn/FitPlusPlus/README.md

 6. **Gateway and Discovery Service**
    - A **centralized API gateway** that directs requests to the correct microservice.
    - Facilitates **automatic detection and scaling** of microservices.

+7. **Nutrition Service**
+   - Manages **nutrition goals, meal plans and calorie tracking** for clients and trainers.
+   - Allows trainers to define meal plans and clients to calculate personal goals and track calorie intake.
+   - **Trainer Capabilities**
+      - Add food items (name + calories)
+      - Create meal plans for each goal type (lose, gain and maintain)
+      - Each trainer can have up to 3 plans (one per goal type)
+      - View, update and delete existing plans
+      - All plans are stored seperatly per trainer
+    - **Client Capabilities**
+      - Input personal data (age, sex, height, weight, goal, activity level, intensity)
+      - Automatically calculates: BMI and Target Calories (kcal)
+      - Select a trainer and view their nutrition plan based on goal type.
+      - Interactive Calorie Tracker: Client can enter food in grams and automatically calculates consumed and remaining calories.

 ---

 ## Technologies